kunalg569/Python_Projects/Spotify_ETL_Pipeline/README.md

 # Spotify ETL Pipeline
-This project demonstrates an ETL (Extract, Transform, Load) pipeline that extracts data from the Spotify API, processes it, and loads it into a Snowflake data warehouse.
+This project demonstrates an ETL (Extract, Transform, Load) pipeline that extracts data from the Spotify API reagarding its trending albums, processes it, and loads it into a Snowflake data warehouse.
 The pipeline focuses on extracting data related to the top trending albums and creating normalized tables in Snowflake.

 ## Architecture